Ornamental Plant Materials

 Class meetings will be a combination of lecture, demonstration, and site visits.

 - Introduction, Characteristics used in plant identification.

 - Resources for plant identification

-- Landscape uses
+- Landscape uses and their sustainability

 - Botanical names, Shrubs